What is Data Modeling?

 Understanding Data Modeling/Scope

 - Physical model: It is a schema that says how data is stored physically in the database.

-- Conceptual model: It is the user’s view of the data, i.e. the high level which the user sees.
+- Conceptual model: It is the user’s view of the data, i.e., the high level that the user sees.

-- Logical model: It sits between the Physical model and conceptual model, and it represents the data logically, separate from its physical stores.
+- Logical model: It sits between the physical and conceptual models, and it represents the data logically, separate from its physical stores.

-Relational Data Modeling: It’s true that the hierarchical model helped us to move from file-based systems, which reduced complexity but still, one had known the specific physical data storage employed.
-The relational database follows the relational model where data is stored in tables, unlike the Hierarchical database, where it is stored in a tree-like structure.
+Relational Data Modeling: The hierarchical model helped us move from file-based systems, which reduced complexity but still, one had to know the specific physical data storage employed.
+The relational model, used by relational databases, stores data in tables, unlike the tree-like structure used by Hierarchical databases.
 In short, it reduced the complexity more when compared to the hierarchical model.

 How does Data Modeling make Work so Easy/why Should we use it?

 - It helps us in a visual representation of data and enforces business logic, regulations, policies, etc., on data.

 - It guides scientists and analysts in designing and implementing database users.